eGali/RandomEats/README.md

 # RandomEats

 CS 454
-Randomly display restaurants near you
+Android application to randomly display restaurants near you